 As part of his seduction plan, Wes hires Victoria to do a high-paying interior decorating job for him.
 It’s a job she eagerly accepts.
 At one point, Wes whisks Victoria away on his private jet to New York City, where Wes says they need to pick out some art and furniture for this interior decorating project.
 Guess who follows Wes and Victoria to New York?

 Everything in “Unfavorable Odds” plays out like an ignorant child’s version of how adults would act in this highly manipulative “game” that Brad has set up for his unsuspecting wife.
-Brad goes to the same places as Wes and Victoria, but ducks behind walls or holds things up to his face so they can’t see him when he’s just a few feet away.
+Brad goes to the same places as Wes and Victoria, but ducks behind walls or holds things in front of his face so they can’t see him when he’s just a few feet away.
 It all just looks so unrealistic and not amusing at all.

 Was Brad able to get a master key?
 Why didn’t the maid contact hotel security?
 And even though Brad eventually buys small surveillance cameras to spy on Wes and Victoria, the movie tries to ignore the fact that Brad can’t place secret cameras everywhere that Wes and Victoria are alone together.
 There are too many unanswered questions that “Unfavorable Odds” is too dumb too answer.